 The fashion giant Louis Vuitton has constructed a new four-story architectural store in Osaka, Japan which has a new restaurant and cafe at the top.
 Designed by Jun Aoki & Peter Marino it is Louis Vuitton’s first foray into the restaurant world.
 Now the Louis Vuitton Osaka Midosuji store offers the opportunity of both fashion and food in this exceptionally designed space.

 The standout feature as you approach is the facade shell of the building.
-From the outside, the opaque design gives the impression of a lantern in the breeze with the intention of offering ‘a sense of calm and respite’ to the surrounding residents and shoppers of Osaka.
+From the outside, the opaque design gives the impression of a lantern in the breeze.
+Seemingly with the intention of offering a sense of calm and respite’ to the surrounding residents and shoppers of Osaka.
 However, the inspiration actually comes from the sails of old Japanese merchant ships.
 In its history, the city used to be a critical trade port with many such ships leaving the docks every day.
 Jun Aoki “imagined light and airy white structure inspired by the traditional Higaki-Kaisen cargo ship and its billowing sails” which inside creates a mellow lighting effect throughout the day.

 The windows of the store are decorated with a series of vibrant ribbons installed by artist Kenta Cobayashi adds a fantastical element to the bottom floor alongside the women’s accessories.
 On the other floors, you can find travel items and collections for men.

 It is on the top floor where Louis Vuitton has opened their first-ever cafe Le Cafe V where guests can enjoy a relaxing drink with views of the city, right inside the shop.
 Like the rest of the store, this tranquil lounge area uses light colors and paper textures to complete its look.
-Plus, there is also a small terrace where you can really appreciate the sail-like exterior of the building while having a tea.
+Plus, there is also a small terrace where you can really appreciate the sail-like exterior of the building while having tea.

-Through the cafe is the concealed, speakeasy-style entrance to Sugalabo V – this new restaurant was created in collaboration with esteemed chef Yosuke Suga, who gained acclaim with his first popular Sugalabo restaurant in Tokyo.
+Through the cafe is the concealed, speakeasy-style entrance to Sugalabo V. This new restaurant was created in collaboration with esteemed chef Yosuke Suga.
+Who gained acclaim with his first popular Sugalabo restaurant in Tokyo.